rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/336_create-debug-environment.md

 You can create a debug environment for any cloud runtime component in a deployment.
 Do the following to create a debug environment

 {{%notice note%}}
-Debug environment works best if your cloud runtime component is at least above 1 core i.e small.
+Debug environment works best if your cloud runtime component is atleast above 1 core i.e small.
 {{%/notice%}}

 1. In the deployment details page, click the **Debug Environment** drop-down menu, select the component and then select the executable for which you want to create a debug environment.